Find Your Perfect Policy: 866-843-5386

 Almost all states require drivers to purchase auto insurance.
 When you have auto insurance, your insurer will pay in the event of an accident or other loss, rather than financial responsibility falling to you.
 Insurance requirements vary by state, and it’s wise to purchase coverage beyond the mandated minimum.
 We’ll walk through different types of auto insurance coverage, and how much you should consider buying.

-There are six basic types of auto insurance coverage.1 Four of them are required in some states.
+There are six basic types of auto insurance coverage.1 The four types of coverage listed below are required in some states:

 There are six main types of auto insurance coverage.
 Some states require bodily injury, property damage, medical payments coverage or personal injury protection, and uninsured/underinsured motorist coverage.
-No states require collision or comprehensive coverage.
+No states require collision or comprehensive coverage, though your lender might.

 Minimum auto insurance requirements vary by state.
 States often express minimum coverage as a series of numbers.
-For example, in California, the minimum liability coverage required by law is 15/30/5.
-This coverage pays up to $15,000 of bodily liability damages per person, $30,000 payable per accident, and $5,000 in property damage per accident.
+For example, in California, as of January 1, 2025 the minimum liability coverage required by law is 30/60/15.
+This coverage pays up to $30,000 of bodily liability damages per person, $60,000 per accident, and $15,000 in property damage per accident.

 Check out the chart below for the minimum per-person and per-accident coverage limits by state, broken down by type of insurance.